houssemeddinelassoued/android_facebook_client/README.md

 2. Download sources for Android Facebook Client and import project into Eclipse.
 This Facebook client utilizes Facebook Android SDK and it's required to have it for compilation.
+3. Importing project is done e.g. from File menu.
+   Select "New" --> "Android Project".
+And tap "Create project from existing source" radio button.

-It's maybe easiest done using EGit Eclipse plugin but feel free to use Git client of your choice.
+Fetching sources is maybe easiest done using EGit Eclipse plugin but feel free to use Git client of your choice.

 ToDo
 ====